 The London Stock Exchange’s Electronic Platforms

 The LSE has many electronic platforms on which different products can be traded.
-These include:
+These include the following:

-- Stock Exchange Electronic Trading Services – quotes and crosses – this is a trading platform used for securities that are less liquid than securities that are traded on SETS
+- Stock Exchange Electronic Trading Services – Quotes and Crosses – This is a trading platform used for securities that are less liquid than securities traded on SETS.

-- A pan European service for trade reporting which allows clients to meet post trade obligations for reporting whether they are trading off or on the Exchange
+- A pan-European service for trade reporting which allows clients to meet post-trade obligations for reporting, whether they are trading on or off the Exchange.

-- MTS – this fixed income trading electronic platform is used for trading quasi-government bonds, European government bonds, covered bonds, repo and corporate bonds.
-It gives access to report and cash markets as well as fixed income indices and fixed income market data.
-MTS is majority owned by the London Stock Exchange Group but shareholding firms include several large international banks including BNP Paribas, JP Morgan and Deutsche Bank
+- MTS – This fixed-income trading electronic platform is used for trading quasi-government bonds, European government bonds, covered bonds, and repo and corporate bonds.
+It gives access to reports and cash markets as well as fixed-income indices and fixed-income market data.
+MTS is majority-owned by the London Stock Exchange Group, but shareholding firms include several large international banks, including BNP Paribas, JP Morgan and Deutsche Bank.

 Trading Times of the LSE